jabolopes/blogo/README.md

 ### License

-The license (see `LICENSE`). covers the blog generation software included in this repository.
+The license (see `LICENSE`) covers the blog generation software included in this repository.

 The license does not cover any websites generated using this software.
 For example, if you use this software to generate your blog, the posts and the HTML